kneyugn/signInPublic/README.md

 <b>The purposes of this application are:</b>

-  1) To help a local nonprofit move away from local-server dependent sign-in application to a web application.
+  1) To help a local nonprofit move away from being a local server dependent sign-in application to a web application.

   2) Selfishly, for me to learn react and redux.
   The application itself is not naturally a single page application, so it was forced to be one in many ways.

 <b>See the app in action:</b> https://signin-c60f1.firebaseapp.com/

-  To view sign-in/out logs, please log into the account as admin.
+  To use the application and view sign-in/out logs, please log into the account.

   The email is my email.